-- Wind-carried dust (especially during periods of drought) - Wildfire emissions - Emissions from the prescribed burning of vegetation - Emissions from farming and agricultural operations - Emissions from industrial operations - Dust from unpaved roadway use
+- Wind-carried dust (especially during periods of drought) - · Wildfire emissions - Emissions from the prescribed burning of vegetation - Emissions from farming and agricultural operations - Emissions from industrial operations - Dust from unpaved roadway use

 Air quality is important to the health, safety, and welfare of Carbon County's residents.
 Currently, Carbon County has good air quality with no nonattainment issues.
 Sulfur dioxide (SO2) is one of a group of highly reactive gasses known as "oxides of sulfur," and are emitted into the air as a result of fossil fuel combustion and other industrial processes.
-There is one WDEQ air quality monitoring station in Carbon County in the town of Sinclair.
-This station began operating in December 2015 and the objective is to monitor air quality and meteorological data in a populated area near a large SO2 source.
-(WDEQ, 2020b)
+To address a potential concern in Carbon County, WDEQ - Air Quality Division (AQD) placed a mobile gaseous monitoring station downwind of the Sinclair refinery in order to characterize air quality.
+This station began operating in December 2015 and the objective was to monitor air quality and meteorological data in a populated area near a large SO2 source.
+The AQD completed this monitoring in early 2018.
+The data collected was less than 25% of the SO2 National Ambient Air Quality Standards.
+(WDEQ, 2020a)